 Mapize makes mapping easy and simple.
 Now you can map thousands of coordinates in just a few short steps.
-All you really need to map multiple locations is your data and Mapize’s latitude and longitude finder tool.
+All you really need to map multiple coordinates is your data saved as an Excel or CSV file and Mapize’s latitude and longitude finder tool.

 Mapize’s smart tools are designed for ease of use without compromising the quality of results.
 With Mapize, you can quickly and easily plot multiple geographic coordinates on a map – from tens, hundreds, or even thousands of latitudes and longitudes.
-All it takes are three simple steps:
+All it takes to map multiple coordinates are three simple steps:

 - Open the spreadsheet containing your map coordinates.